Blogs

 AI in Data Mapping

-Importance of Data Mapping in Data Integration
+The Role of Automated Data Mapping Features in Data Integration

 What are Data Mapping Tools?

-Top 12 Data Mapping Tools in 2025
+Top 13 Data Mapping Tools in 2026

 1. Astera

-Astera is an enterprise-grade, cloud-based data management platform that offers organizations various no-code solutions in a unified data stack, including AI-powered data extraction, data preparation, integration, EDI, data warehousing, and API management.
+Astera is an enterprise-grade, cloud-based data management platformthat offers organizations various no-code solutions in a unified data stack, including AI-powered data extraction, data preparation, integration, EDI, data warehousing, and API management.

 As a data mapping tool, Astera offers AI-driven semantic mapping, which automatically maps and aligns data fields across disparate sources and destinations, considerably reducing manual effort and increasing accuracy.